Kudzmat/NoseBleedSection/CONTRIBUTING.md

    do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to <>.

 ### Our Pledge